lilitpghs/credit-card-fraud-detection/README.md

       - This level of transparency is critical in financial systems where model decisions must be explainable to auditors, regulators, and risk teams.

 ### Local Decision Patterns

+The force plot visualizes the same prediction but displays all individual feature contributions:

+- Features pushing the prediction higher are shown in red

+- Features pushing the prediction lower are shown in blue

+- The final prediction results from the balance of all opposing forces

+Unlike the waterfall plot, no aggregation is performed, which can make the visualization more detailed but less compact.

 ![SHAP Force](images/output_71_0.png)